PeaonLeon/I2C-MoistureSensor-w.-LightIndication/README.md

 • The Value range can variate per different sensor
 ( Value can be changed in Void-Loop )

+• support for an I2D Display is implemented (can be removed easily)

 # Updates will follow in near future.